Zegveld/gradle-mapstruct-lombok-eclipse/README.md

 5. refresh the gradle configuration (right-click --> Gradle --> Refresh Gradle Project)
 6. check if the annotation-processing is enabled: right-click the project --> Properties --> java compiler --> annotation processing.
 Ff not enabled then enable it.
 7. clean the project and it should do the trick.
+8. run the test in the project and it should pass.

 #### Setting up your gradle build to allow additional configuration magic to happen
 ```